Home

 The Abdominal Cavity is the region between the pelvis and the thorax.
 The diaphragm forms the top of the cavity and separates the abdominal cavity from the thorax and the pelvic floor muscles are the bottom of the abdominal cavity.

-There are 4 abdominal muscles that are in the posterior abdominal wall, and there are 4 abdominal muscles in the anterior abdominal wall.
+There are 4 abdominal muscles that are in the anterior abdominal wall, and there are 4 abdominal muscles in the posterior abdominal wall.

 The anterior abdominal wall is what most people imagine when they think about abdominal muscle anatomy.